caltechlibrary/newt/newt.1.md

 : This is the HTTP content type string to send with your JSON data source request, typically it is "application/json".

 pandoc_template
 : If included Newt will load the Pandoc template file into memory and use it when results are returned from a JSON data source.
+The data is provided to the Pandoc template as part of the "body" pandoc template variable.

 res_headers
 : This is any additional HTTP headers you want to send back to the client.